-By road – If you are coming from Srinagar to Leh you will come across Lamayuru on your way to Leh after Kargil at the base of Fotu La pass.
-The state-run JKSRTC buses ply within the Ladakh region, which are a budget option.
+By road – If you are coming from Srinagar to Leh, you will come across Lamayuru on your way to Leh after Kargil at the base of Fotu La pass.
+The state-run JKSRTC buses ply within the Ladakh region, which is a budget option.
 Please confirm the bus timings beforehand.
-Bus rides might take longer time, but are sure as hell fun and enthralling.
+Bus rides might take a long time but are sure as hell fun and enthralling.
 You can also take your private vehicle (cars/bikes) or hire a taxi to go around Leh.

 Lamayuru is situated on the road from Leh to Kargil or Leh – Srinagar Highway.
 You come across Fotu La and Namika La when traveling from Kargil to Lamayuru.
 The best way to reach Lamayuru from Leh is by hiring a cab/taxi or on a bike or by your private vehicle.